-I have taken well over a thousand photos of the objects representing a wide range of medical practice and of craftsmanship.
+I have taken well over two thousand photos of the objects representing a wide range of medical practice and of craftsmanship.
 Some objects were acquired simply because they have some medical significance, others for their beauty, but all of them because they help to understand the evolution of medicine over the centuries.
 This site is a gigantic undertaking and will evolve over many years.
 The material presented here is a first effort.
 I welcome comments, corrections and .

 I would like to thank the following for their contributions to the formulation of this site and the collections shown here:

 My wife Paulette for her help in finding and cataloguing the many items shown;